MrKahr/MiniCollectionManager/README.md

 ## Mini Collection Manager
-A desktop application for tracking your collection of wargame figures.
+A desktop application for tracking your collection of miniature figures.

 ## Folder Structure